gitforwork2/gitforwork.github.io/_posts/2017-5-17-eb5-regional-center.md

 1	| Wyoming

 USCIS, EB5 approved projects can be found on their [website ](https://www.uscis.gov/working-united-states/permanent-workers/employment-based-immigration-fifth-preference-eb-5/immigrant-investor-regional-centers)

-### What are the types of common commercial activity undertaken by the regional centers approved by USCIS?
-- Various types of Wholesale trading business
-- Nonresidential Building Construction
-- Traveler Accommodation
-- Architectural, Engineering, and Related Service

 ### Number of terminated regional centers